jelinden/go-webassembly/README.md

-# go-webassemly
+# go-webassembly

-A small project for trying out webassemly with Go.
+A small project for trying out webassembly with Go.

 ## directory simple